 Stage 3 continues to enhance and expand the student's knowledge, understanding and intellectual abilities.
-However, it is distinct from Stages 1 and 2, where almost all modules are compulsory, as the student will now specialise in particular aspects of electronics and computer engineering and additionally study a small number of options selected freely from a wider range of topics including computing, though some appropriate modules are recommended.
-All Electronics and Computer Engineering students take compulsory modules in database technology, digital design and test and communications.
+However, it is distinct from Stages 1 and 2, where almost all modules are compulsory, as the student will now specialise in particular aspects of electrical and electronic engineering and additionally study a small number of options selected freely from a wider range of topics, though some appropriate modules are recommended. (except for the Electrical and Electronic stream which remains broad-based and most taught modules are optional).